4 Tools to Boost Productivity in Microsoft Outlook

 We have several courses to help you to manage your email inbox and be more productive at work.

 Join us for our How to Manage Your Email Inbox half-day course to learn how to manage your inbox effectively and speed up some of your everyday tasks.
+Our next session is on 18th March, held online.
 Find out more

 In our Five Day Productivity Blitz, you will focus on a different productivity tool each day for a week.
 Every morning you will join a Zoom call to learn the technique and again in the afternoon to track your progress.
+Join us on 27th January.
 Find out more

 All of our online sessions are interactive, with a blend of activities and discussion to help you embed your learning.
 Plus, like all of our learning, we offer a full, no quibble money-back guarantee.